Para-Lang/para-compiler/docs/source/pyapi_ref/index.rst

     Exceptions <exceptions>
     ABC Classes <abc>
-    Para-C Compiler <compiler/index>
+    Para Compiler <compiler/index>
     Pre-Processor <preprocessor/index>

-This serves as a throughout reference for the Python module `para` and API, which can be used for customised usage of the Para-C Compiler, Pre-Processor and utilities.
+This serves as a throughout reference for the Python module `para` and API, which can be used for customised usage of the Para Compiler, Pre-Processor and utilities.

-Through the structure of Para-C, the compiler module can be used independently from the binaries and CLI, and modified as wanted to also allow for specific customisation or runtime usage.
+Through the structure of Para, the compiler module can be used independently from the binaries and CLI, and modified as wanted to also allow for specific customisation or runtime usage.